canonical/ubuntu-core-docs/docs/how-to-guides/manage-ubuntu-core/modify-kernel-options.md

 (how-to-guides-manage-ubuntu-core-modify-kernel-options)=
 # Modify kernel options

-When using the default GNU GRUB bootloader, kernel boot parameters can be customised without breaking the integrity of the TPM backed full disk encryption.
+When using the default GNU GRUB bootloader, kernel boot parameters can be customized without breaking the integrity of the TPM backed full disk encryption.

 Parameters can be modified either _statically_, by editing `cmdline` files, or _dynamically_, by  specific system settings (by dynamically we mean that snapd API can be used to set them, but the parameters do survive across reboots).
 Both of these methods are covered below.